 The budget for Adoption, Fostering, Residential and YOT includes approved budget savings of £0.956m in 2016/17.
-The forecast reflects the fact that some of the £0.642m savings for YOT are offset by the approved application of non-recurrent funding of £0.320m from the Transitional Reserve.
-The forecast reflects non-delivery of £0.087m of savings on ONSB Service and non-delivery of £0.005m of savings on Residential Inhouse Provision in 2016/17.
+The forecast reflects the fact that some of the £0.642m savings for YOT are offset by the approved application of non-recurrent funding of £0.041m from the Transitional Reserve, however, whilst use of £0.320m was originally approved, only £0.041m is expected to be required in 2016/17.
+The forecast reflects non-delivery of £0.006m of savings on ONSB Service and non-delivery of £0.005m of savings on Residential In-house Provision in 2016/17.

-The forecast also includes the application of non-recurrent funding of £0.010m from the YOT - General Youth Offending Reserve.
+The forecast also includes the application of non-recurrent funding of £0.131m from the YOT - General Youth Offending Reserve to cover the cost of projects approved by the Youth Justice Board.